Activities for High Schools

 Alternanza Scuola Lavoro

-All or part of the above-listed programs (with the exception of the Italy Writes Program) can be included as part of the Alternanza Scuola Lavoro (Dlg.107/15) satisfying requirements for Italian high school students.
-Stipulation of the relevant agreement between institutions and advance registration are obligatory.
+All or part of the above-listed programs (with the exception of Italy Writes) can be included as part of the Alternanza Scuola Lavoro (Dlg.107/15) satisfying requirements for Italian high school students.
+Stipulation of the relevant agreement between JCU and participating institutions for the current academic year and advance registration are obligatory.
 The ASL Tutor at each school will receive a spreadsheet where the names of all students engaged in ASL at JCU activities for the academic year are to be listed.
 Certification of ASL hours for each student will be provided in April, based on this spreadsheet.

-37 Italian high schools signed an Agreement with John Cabot University to participate in at least one of the activities offered for Alternanza Scuola Lavoro during the 2017-2018 Academic Year.
+During the 2017-2018 Academic Year, 37 Italian high schools signed an Agreement with John Cabot University to participate in at least one of the activities offered for Alternanza Scuola Lavoro.

 A formal institutional agreement is obligatory.
-If your school is not listed above, write to [email protected]
+If your school is not listed above, please write to [email protected]